VincentBai-dotcom/AIT-Final-Project-API/README.md

 * (3 points) Audio
     * i need to find a efficient method to let my application make sound to implement the function
     * found two candidates: Web Audio API and Tone.js
-* (8 points) REST API
+* (6 points) REST API
     * i will build a REST API using express as a stand-alone application that serves the backend
-    * some of the challenges include authentification and performance
+    * some of the challenges include authentification.
+I will have the backend send a json web token to the frontend, and the frontend will include this token in the request header such that the backend can authenticate with.
-* (5 points) React
+* (7 points) React
-    * used React as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * used React as the frontend framework; it's a challenging library to learn, so I've assigned it 7 points
+    * since React is a library, not a framework, I will also learn other libraries nessacery for development, including React Router, Axios, Tailwind CSS, etc.

 ## [Link to Initial Main Project File](app.js)
 ## Annotations / References Used